Av. de Chateleine 7

 Fall 2023

-The intention of our studio is to provide students with both the theoretical and practical means to respond to the transformations of climates resulting from global warming in terms of habitability, while striving to reduce greenhouse gas emissions in order to limit ongoing global warming.
-We will study and apply practical architectural solutions to survive in increasingly hot temperatures, while implementing low-carbon strategies to reduce the energy consumed in building operation and through the type of materials and construction to limit CO2 emissions.
-This initial climatic approach to architecture will be combined with an ecological approach through an understanding of the physiology of living beings and plants, in terms of the chemical, physical, and biological exchanges, light, humidity, temperature, and nutrition required for survival.
+This studio offers students both the theoretical and practical tools to respond to the transformations of climates resulting from global warming in terms of habitability, all while striving to reduce greenhouse gas emissions to limit the ongoing impacts of global warming.
+It delves into the study and application of architectural solutions aimed at surviving in increasingly hot temperatures, simultaneously implementing low-carbon strategies to curtail energy consumption in building operations and optimizing materials and construction methods to mitigate CO2 emissions.
+This initial climatic approach to architecture is combined with an ecological perspective that involves a comprehensive understanding of the physiology of living beings and plants.
+It encompasses chemical, physical, and biological exchanges, as well as considerations for light, humidity, temperature, and nutrition required for their survival.

-The semester will be organized around a balance between research and design, enabling architectural solutions to be based on a solid understanding of the climatic, chemical, physical, and biological phenomena involved.
-The subject of study will be the construction of a greenhouse in Geneva, but maybe not the warm greenhouse as in the 19th century, in the manner of the Palm House where the societies of the cold West sought to reproduce the warmth of milder climates thanks to fossil fuels, but one that is climatically inverted, but a cold greenhouse, proper to the 21st century, where the societies of a West that has become too hot seek to reproduce the coldness of milder climates (perhaps that of yesteryear) thanks to renewable energies.
-To the “Palm House” of the 19th century, we propose to design an “Edelweiss House” too, as the construction of a cold microclimate in the now scorching macro-climate of the West.
+The semester is organized around a balance between research and design, facilitating architectural solutions grounded in a robust understanding of climatic, chemical, physical, and biological phenomena.
+The focus of our study is the construction of a greenhouse in Geneva, but not in the style of the 19th-century Palm House, where Western societies sought to replicate the warmth of milder climates through fossil fuels.
+Instead, we propose a climatically inverted approach—a cold greenhouse befitting the 21st century.
+Here, the societies of a West that has become too warm aim to emulate the coolness of milder climates, perhaps reminiscent of times past, thanks to renewable energies.
+In contrast to the 19th-century “Palm House,” we propose designing an “Edelweiss House”—a structure creating a cold microclimate within the currently scorching macro-climate of the West.

 Fall 2023